-"Weekdays," as used in this procedure, include Monday through Friday only and only when the university is open and those days are not national, state, or religious holidays relevant to the principals in the grievance.
+"Weekdays," as used in this procedure, include Monday through Friday only and only when the university is open-and t.
+Those days are not national, state, or religious holidays relevant to the principals in the grievance.

-To protect a grievant from undue pressure in the pursuit of a grievance, if a grievant becomes ill and takes sick leave, the grievance process stops until such time as the grievant is able to resume duties.
-Exceptions to this provision are made at the request of the grievant, but only if the grievant obtains and produces medical certification that proceeding with the grievance will not be harmful to the health of the grievant, or exacerbate the ailment that required taking sick leave.
+To protect a grievant from undue pressure in the pursuit of a grievance, if a grievant becomes ill and takes sick leave, the grievance process stops until such time as the grievant can resume duties.
+Exceptions to this provision are made at the request of the grievangrievant's request, but only if the grievant obtains and produces medical certification that proceeding with the grievance will not be harmful to the health of the grievant harm the grievant's health or exacerbate the ailment that required taking sick leave.

-All costs of legal counsel employed by a grievant are borne by the grievant.
+All costs of legal counsel employed by a grievant are borne by the The grievant bears all costs of legal counsel employed by a grievant.

-If a grievant is employed away from Blacksburg, and is required to travel away from their duty station in resolution of their grievance, the university pays all travel costs permitted under state regulations.
+If a grievant is employed away fromoutside of Blacksburg and is required tomust travel away from their duty station in resolution of to resolve their grievance, the university pays all travel costs permitted under state regulations.

-In the event that an A/P faculty member discovers there is a grievance about actions by an administrator above the level of the supervisor that directly involve the A/P faculty member, or with actions by an administrator not in the department/unit that directly involve the A/P faculty member, the grievant initiates the grievance process by seeking the intervention of the supervisor within 30 calendar days of the date when the grievant knew or should have known of the event or action that is the basis for the grievance.
-If that effort does not resolve the grievance satisfactorily, the grievant, after consulting the supervisor, may file the grievance form for A/P faculty at the appropriate level or with the appropriate administrative office to initiate response from the administrator perceived as the source of the action causing the grievance.
-The grievance process then proceeds from that level onward in usual fashion.
+In the event that is the level of the supervisor that directly involve the A/P faculty member, or with actions by an administrator not in the department/unit or school that directly involve the A/P faculty member, or with actions by an administrator not in the department/unit or school that directly involve the A/P faculty member, the grievant initiates the grievance process by seeking the intervention of the supervisor within 30 calendar days of the date when the grievant knew or should have known of the event or action that is the basis for the grievance.
+If that effort does not resolve the grievance satisfactorily, the grievant, after consulting the supervisor, may file the grievance form for A/P faculty at the appropriate level or with the appropriateproper administrative office to initiate a response from the administrator perceived as the source of the action causing the grievance.
+The grievance process then proceeds from that level onward in the usual fashion.

-A grievance filed by an A/P faculty member concerning an action of either the provost, senior vice president and chief business officer, vice provost for faculty affairs, or the vice president for human resources is handled by the Administrative and Professional Faculty Senate Vice President chair of CAPFA and an impartial hearing panel, but the findings and recommendations of the hearing panel are sent to the president for ruling.
-A grievance filed by a faculty member concerning an action of the president of the university is dealt with by a special panel appointed by the provost in consultation with the chair of the Commission on
+A grievance filed by an A/P faculty member concerning an action of either the provost, senior executive vice president and chief business-operating officer, vice provost for faculty affairs, or the vice president for human resources is handled by the Administrative and Professional Faculty Senate Vice President and an impartial hearing panel, but.
+Still, the findings and recommendations of the hearing panel are sent to the president for ruling.
+A grievance filed by a faculty member concerning an action of the president of the universityuniversity's president is dealt with by a special panel appointed by the provost in consultation with the chair of the Commission on Administrative and Professional Faculty Affairs.
+Administrative and Professional Faculty Senate Vice President.